 One may try to start flying each time that one answers the question.
 This is of course pointless when in waking reality.
 However, when dreaming, this will most likely lead to flight and once again prove that everything around is just a dream.

-Consistent analysis of dreams helps to ascertain reasons for an absence of conscious awareness: these analyses are significant to attaining dream consciousness.
+Consistent analysis of dreams helps to ascertain reasons for an absence of conscious awareness: these analyses are significant to control your dreams.
 Over the course of a lifetime, the mind grows accustomed to the paradoxical nature of dreams and pays less attention to them.
 This becomes apparent while trying to understand that a red crocodile is unable to talk, cannot be red, nor can it rent an apartment.
 While dreaming, these impossibilities are never called into question.
 The essence of self-analysis is remembering dreams and thinking hard about why their paradoxical features had not been adequately recognized in the dream state.

 With experience, the everyday analysis of the correspondence of dreams to reality begins to have an effect on a practitioner’s reasoning within the dream state.
 For example, that red crocodile’s presence in a rented apartment could cause doubts that give pause for reflection, which could in turn lead to the understanding that everything happening is just a dream.

-ACTIONS to be done when becoming lucid dreaming
+Actions to be done when controlling dreams

 When becoming conscious while dreaming, it is quite dangerous to try to return to one’s body in order to roll out of it right away unless one has deepened beforehand.
-This could result in a situation where, after having easily returned to one’s body, one would not be able to separate from it, as the phase becomes significantly weaker when physical sensations coincide with the position of a real body.
+This could result in a situation where, after having easily returned to one’s body, one would not be able to separate from it, as the experience becomes significantly weaker when physical sensations coincide with the position of a real body.
 If one is to employ such an option, then in order to return to one’s body one should simply think about it, which is often sufficient to make the transition occur almost immediately.